The Principal and the Pauper: Reception and legacy

 Ken Keeler, Bill Oakley, and Josh Weinstein all defend the episode in its DVD commentary.
 Keeler asserts, "I am very, very proud of the job I did on this episode.
 This is the best episode of television I feel I ever wrote."
 He describes the episode as a commentary on "people who like things just the way they are", and remarks, "It never seems to have occurred to anyone that this episode is about the people who hate it."
 However, Keeler says that some of the dialogue was changed from his original draft, making this point less obvious.
 Oakley and Weinstein explain that they wanted to push the boundaries of the series while working as show-runners, and advise viewers to treat "The Principal and the Pauper" as an "experiment".
 They surmise that the negative reception was partly due to the fact that it was not immediately apparent to viewers that this was such an episode (as opposed to, for example, "The Simpsons Spin-Off Showcase").
 They also describe the ending of the episode as an attempt to reset the continuity and allow fans to consider the episode as non-canonical, divorced from the larger series.

 Later episodes of The Simpsons contain references to "The Principal and the Pauper".
 A clip from the episode was used in season eleven's "Behind the Laughter" as an example of the show's increasingly "gimmicky and nonsensical plots".
-In the season fifteen episode "I, (Annoyed Grunt)-Bot", Lisa addresses Principal Skinner as "Principal Tamzarian" when Skinner chides her for naming her new cat Snowball II, after a cat that had died earlier in the episode.
+In the season fifteen episode "I, (Annoyed Grunt)-Bot", Lisa addresses Principal Skinner as "Principal Tamzarian" when Skinner chides her for naming her new cat Snowball II, after their cat of the same name that had died earlier in the episode.